aff3ct/aff3ct/doc/sphinx/source/simulator/compilation/compilation.rst

 macOS
 ^^^^^

-We do not give the instructions to install the C++ GNU compiler because we will use the macOS native Clang compiler in the next steps, you can directly go to the :ref:`Compilation with a Makefile project on macOS <compilation-makefile_project>` section.
+The instructions to install the C++ GNU compiler are not given for macOS because the native Clang compiler will be used instead in the next steps.
+Directly go to the
+:ref:`Compilation with a Makefile project on macOS <compilation-makefile_project>` section.

 Linux
 ^^^^^

-Install the C++ GNU compiler from your package manager:
+Install the C++ GNU compiler from the package manager:

 .. code-block:: bash

    sudo apt install g++

 .. note:: On CentOS-like systems you have to replace ``apt`` by ``yum``.

-.. warning:: The GNU compiler version has to be equal to or higher than 4.8 to
-             support the C++11 standard.

 Compilation with a Makefile Project
 -----------------------------------